 Copyright 2010 Candice Lynn Bark

 Bark, Candice Lynn.
-"Assessing diurnal and seasonal nitrate behavior in large rivers using Nitratax in-situ sensors." thesis, University of Iowa, 2010.
+"Assessing diurnal and seasonal nitrate behavior in large rivers using Nitratax in-situ sensors."
+MS (Master of Science) thesis, University of Iowa, 2010.